 • Ice

-• Sliced Michigan apples, cinnamon sticks and cocktail cherries, for garnish
+• Sliced apples, cinnamon sticks and/or cocktail cherries, for garnish (optional)

 Instructions

-1. Place orange peel, bitters and maple syrup (if using) in small glass and use muddler to gently release oils from orange peel.
+1. Place orange peel, bitters and maple syrup in small glass and use muddler to gently release oils from orange peel.

 2. Add bourbon and cider; stir until well combined.
-Top glass with ice and serve immediately, garnished with Michigan apple slices, cinnamon sticks and cocktail cherries.
+Top glass with ice and serve immediately, garnished with apple slices, cinnamon sticks and/or cocktail cherries, if desired.

 Recommended Products